Para-Ordnance P14-45

-The Para-Ordnance P14-45 (14.45) is an improved derivative of the successful United States Armed Forces' M1911 pistol.
-Created by Para-Ordnance (later Para USA) in the 1980s, it was the first ever M1911 derivative to feature a high-capacity double-stack magazine.
+The Para-Ordnance P14-45 (14.45) is a semi-automatic pistol designed by Canadian company Para Ordnance (later Para USA) in the 1980s.

+History

 In the late 1980s, Toronto-based Para-Ordnance started selling "high capacity conversion kits" for M1911A1 pistols, consisting of an updated frame with a thicker grip to accommodate a double-stack magazine that was supplied with the kit, which doubled M1911's 7-round magazine capacity to a 14-round magazine; and a new trigger assembly with suitable dimensional changes to fit into the widened grip frame.

 With the success of the kits, Para-Ordnance began manufacturing complete M1911 pistols of its own, starting in 1990.

 In 1999, the double-action-only LDA modification was introduced.

+Design

 The P14-45 (14.45) is the standard model, and as its name hints, it is chambered in .45 ACP and features a 14-round magazine.
 Other variants include the P16-40 (16.40) chambered in .40 S&W and features a 16-round magazine, and the P18-9 (18.9) chambered in 9×19mm Parabellum and features a 18-round magazine.

+It was the first ever M1911 derivative to feature a double-stack magazine.

+Variants

+Expert

 The Expert is the basic model of 14.45, it features a 5 in match-grade barrel, beavertail grip safety, polymer grips and is available in black nitride or stainless finish.

+Black Ops

 The Black Ops is the tactical model, differing from the Expert by having a ramped barrel, integral accessory rail, Trijicon Tritium night sights, ambidextrous thumb safety, VZ Operator Machined G10 grips and is coated in IonBond PVD.
 The Black Ops model is also available in "Recon" variant with a 4.25 in barrel, and a Combat variant with high-profile sights with a 5.5 in barrel.

+Pro Custom

 The Pro Custom is the competition model.
 It features a match-grade ramped barrel, adjustable sights, ambidextrous thumb safety, and like Black Ops, has G10 grips and coated in IonBond PVD.